JavaScript is required

-# Best Way to Learn Mandarin in 2026 (Apps, Plans, Tips)
+Best Ways to Learn Chinese in 2026 (Apps, Plans, Tips)

 I've spent years watching people try (and fail) at learning Mandarin, and I've also seen what actually works.
 The good news?
 Learning Mandarin in 2026 is way easier than it was even five years ago.
-We've got AI tutors, better apps, and tons of free resources that actually make sense.
+We've got AI tutors, better apps, and tons of free resources.
+This guide covers everything you need to know to start learning Mandarin effectively.
+We'll talk about the best apps, daily study plans, how to tackle those scary Chinese characters, and the fastest path from beginner to conversational.

 Before you dive in, you should know what you're getting into.
 Mandarin has a few unique challenges that make it different from learning Spanish or French.

-First up: [tones](https://migaku.com/blog/chinese/chinese-language-tones).
+First up: tones.
 Mandarin is a tonal language, which means the same syllable can mean completely different things depending on how you say it.
-The word "ma" (妈) can mean mother, hemp, horse, or scold depending on whether you use the first, second, third, or fourth tone.
+The word "ma" () can mean mother, hemp, horse, or scold depending on whether you use the first, second, third, or fourth tone.
 Yeah, it's confusing at first.

 But don't freak out.
 You don't need to know thousands of characters to be functional.
 Around 1,000 characters will get you pretty far, and 2,500 will let you read newspapers comfortably.